Brazil 2023 FIFA Women's World Cup bid: Background

 Seeking the great popularity of women's football in the country, Brazil highlighted the high public in the Favelas Cup 2019, when it obtained 30 thousand people at the Pacaembu Stadium in São Paulo, in the competition that mixed male and female soccer aimed at young poor players during the grand finale.
 In addition, the presence of 40,000 people during the friendly against Mexico at Arena Corinthians, became the primary showcase for the success of Brazilian Women's Football.

 It also highlighted the experience of hosting major events, such as the 1950 and 2014 FIFA World Cup, 2007 Pan American Games and 2007 Parapan American Games, 2016 Summer Olympics and 2016 Summer Paralympic Games, as well events like the 2000 FIFA Club World Championship, the 2013 FIFA Confederations Cup and the 2019 Copa América.

 Proposed venues

 The following host cities, venues and capacities were included in the Bid Book submitted to FIFA.
 All the host cities and stadiums listed down were used at the 2014 FIFA World Cup.

 Withdrawal

 The Brazilian Football Confederation withdrew their bid on 8 June 2020, citing an inability to provide federal government guarantees as a result of "economic and fiscal austerity" stemming from the COVID-19 pandemic in Brazil.
 The CBF threw their support behind the Colombian bid for the tournament.
+Brazil was bidding for the 2027 edition and it was successful.